 Olympic and RRSP Random Thoughts

-Given most Canadians are caught up in the excitement of the Vancouver Olympics, they hopefully will not forget that it is almost the end of RRSP season and you have until midnight March 1st to make that contribution to count on your current Income Tax submission.
+Most Canadians are caught up in the excitement of the Vancouver Olympics.
+Hopefully they will not forget that it is almost the end of RRSP season.
+They had until midnight March 1st to make that contribution to count on your current Income Tax submission.
 Given the lack of activity in most banks, I think most Canadians are more worried about Canada beating Slovakia in Hockey, or whether our Curling teams can bring home Gold (but we can forgive folks, after all there is nothing more Canadian than Hockey and Curling).

 After all the excitement of hosting yet another Carnival and having my first ever give-away, let’s see what other Personal Finance Bloggers might have had to say this week: